Steven-Dawson18/cockapoo-cafe/TESTING.md

 * The pep8 validator picked up a line with whitespace on it in the reservation update view and review update view.
 This was resolved by removing the whitespace.
 * When a user made a reservation sometimes they were unabel to see it.
 This was because the page was paginated by the date and so it appeared on a different page.
 To solve this I removed the pagination.
 * During testing on mobile devices some buttons overlapped on the reservation page such as the update and delete buttons.
 This was solved by adding the inline-flex class to the buttons.
-* During exploratior testing a user found that they could forcfully update another users review but changing the number in the url.
+* During exploratiory testing a user found that they could forcefully update another users review but changing the number in the url.
 To fix this I have added a statement in the update views of the review and reservation views to compare the creators id with the current user and if not they will be redirected and shown a warning to tell them they are not authorised.
+* During exploratiory testing a user found that they could forcefully access the create menu items page.
+To solve this I haveincluded a UserPassesTestMixin and test function in all views that only an admin should be able to access on the menu app.
+If they do they will be shown a custom 403 error page with links to redirect themselves.
 * An error was being displayed in the console reffering to a TypeError to do with boostrap.
 This was occuring as javascript was trying to clear messages that were not there.
 To solve this I added and if statement to the script which has solved the issue.

 ### Known issues